 STARTING YOUR DAY THE LAGOM WAY

 To me, the key to a great morning routine is keeping it simple (which in itself is very lagom!).
-You can of course adjust it to your lifestyle, daily routine etc but the core idea remains the same – indulge in the moment, but don’t overindulge – stroke the right balance to get your day going.
+You can of course adjust it to your lifestyle but the core idea remains the same – indulge in the moment, but don’t overindulge – stroke the right balance to get your day going.

 - Put on your favourite music first thing after waking up.